IT Outsourcing – the Fastest Growing Sector in Romania

 Outsourcing is considered a potent business model that involves fundamental aspects of how an organization is structured and managed and how it adds value to staff, customers and stakeholders.
-Small and medium-sized companies are increasingly penetrating the outsourcing space and companies located in Eastern Europe are among the most sought after in software development outsourcing.
+Small and medium-sized software companies are increasingly penetrating the IT outsourcing space and companies located in Romania and Eastern European countries are among the most sought after in software development outsourcing.
 The benefits they offer include cost advantages, specialized workforce, convenient time zone and location.

 The future success of the IT outsourcing sector will sometimes require new forms of partnerships, new ways to deliver outcomes and to build trust and credibility between the clients and the providers.